 We take a broad-based approach to photographic education, engaging students in the most contemporary practices as well as in the traditions and historical structures from which those practices have evolved.

 Our curriculum provides a strong technical foundation that covers both analog and digital practices and simultaneously focuses on the critical and theoretical skill building necessary to pursue a career as an exhibiting artist and to work in photography-related professions.

-Our program hosts a dedicated pool of faculty including leaders such as Susan Ciriclio and Larry Sultan, both of whom have contributed greatly to the ongoing success of our program and its alumni.
-All of the faculty contribute to the development of the curriculum, facilities, and program community, while maintaining innovative and inspiring creative practices that are based in art exhibition, commercial and journalistic pursuits, academic publishing, and community-involved, project-based works.
+Our program has a dedicated pool of faculty who all contribute to the development of the curriculum, facilities, and program community, while maintaining innovative and inspiring creative practices that are based in art exhibition, commercial and journalistic pursuits, academic publishing, and community-involved, project-based works.

-(Please visit the Photography faculty profiles to learn more about each of them.)
+(Please see the Photography faculty profiles to learn more about each of them.)

 Photography Curriculum & Facilities

 As a program we believe in the value of an art education.
 To learn a period of history through its aesthetic movements and cultural discourses and to learn a language that is visualized rather than spoken are skills that resonate well beyond a profession in the arts.

 These are skills that give one the capacity to be socially aware, become an independent creative thinker, and develop the foundation for an innovative career and successful leadership.